Indoor Air Quality Tools

 Sustainable Financing Mechanisms Case Studies: New Jersey’s ReHEET (Residential Health, Energy, and Environmental Transformation)

 This case study provides an overview of New Jersey’s ReHEET (Residential Health, Energy, and Environmental Transformation) program.
 This project is funded by the New Jersey Neighborhood Revitalization Tax Credit (NRTC).
 ReHEET was created to pilot the joint provision of weatherization, structural repair, and healthy homes services in Trenton.
-This case study includes financing mechanisms, program operations, outcomes and evaluations, and lessons learned. [pdf, NCHH]
+This case study includes financing mechanisms, program operations, outcomes and evaluations, and lessons learned. [pdf, NCHH, 2019]

 Sustainable Financing Mechanisms Case Studies: Washington’s Weatherization Plus Health (WxPlusHealth)

 This case study provides an overview of Washington’s pilot program, Basic Wx+H, which leverages state and local resources and support to expand measures and services available through the Low Income Weatherization program.
 This was made possible when the Washington (WA) Department of Commerce set aside $4.3 million to develop a Weatherization Plus Health Program (Wx+H).
-This case study includes financing mechanisms, program overview, program operations, outcomes and evaluations, and lessons learned. [pdf, NCHH]
+This case study includes financing mechanisms, program overview, program operations, outcomes and evaluations, and lessons learned. [pdf, NCHH, 2019]

-Latest page update: December 21, 2023.
+Latest page update: October 3, 2024.